-Unfortunately, an add-on that works like Supermetrics and is completely free — doesn’t exist yet.
+Unfortunately, a completely free add-on that works like Supermetrics — doesn’t exist yet.
 If you want one that’s free, you’ll have to DIY it via Google Apps Script.
 Your best bet right now is to learn how to code one or have someone build it for you.
 Otherwise, we recommend trying out some of the affordable alternatives we listed above.

 Supermetrics is amazing.
 It can let you do so many things and can give your business the potential to grow so much — as long as you know how to use it correctly and you have a team that can take advantage of its benefits.